ember-learn/ember-blog/content/the-ember-times-issue-157.md

 <!--alex ignore easy-->
 [Michael Donaldson (@mike183)](https://www.github.com/mike183) has published the new **ember-data-lexascms** addon for easily integrating LexasCMS with any Ember.js application.

-Simply install the addon, configure your space ID and application adapters/serializers, and begin pulling content directly from LexasCMS using Ember Data.
+The step are: install the addon, configure your space ID and application adapters/serializers, and begin pulling content directly from LexasCMS using Ember Data.

 You can visit the addon's [GitHub repo](https://github.com/LexasCMS/ember-data-lexascms) for more details.